TimurKady/django-fast-treenode/README.md

 * may be will restore caching;
 * may be will add the ability to determine the priority of the parent by any field, for example, by creation date or alphabetical order;
 * to perform final code optimization;
-* issue in the form of a reusable application;
 * to be happy, to don't worry, until die.

 Your wishes, objections, comments are welcome.